 We’ve been loaded (and overloaded) with information about Big Data, and more recently, Cognitive Computing.
 I’ve researched and written a lot about these subjects.
-But recently, I reached out to a CEO who is “in the business of Big Data” to update my thinking.
+But recently, a CEO who is “in the business of Big Data” updated my thinking.
 I talked at length with Boyd Davis, CEO at Kogentix Inc., providers of cognitive computing and machine learning to build systems that use Big Data to learn about your business, make timely recommendations, and become increasingly more accurate with every iteration.
 Here’s my recap of that enlightening conversation.

 Boyd, what’s really new about A.I. (which has been around for 50+ years) and this new buzz about “Big Data?”

-Some form of AI has been around for decades, and much of the vision for AI is still years away.
-However, the emergence of commodity hardware, open source software, and cloud computing has created a unique opportunity for organizations to leverage AI for business value.
+Some fundamental algorithms have around for decades, yet much of the vision for AI is still years away.
+The emergence of commodity hardware, open source software, and cloud computing has created a unique opportunity for organizations to leverage AI for business value.
 We are at an inflection point, and now is the time to act.